QuentinAndre/Website/content/publication/probablistic-outcomes/index.md

 different manipulations of uncertainty.
 We show that this result does not simply reflect a misunderstanding of the instructions, or people’s aversion towards “weird” transaction with unexplained features.
-We highlight the implications of this phenomenon for empirical investigations of risk preferences, and conclude with a discussion of the psychological mechanisms that might drive the devaluation of probabilistic outcomes."
+We highlight the implications of this phenomenon for empirical investigations of risk preferences, and conclude with a discussion of the psychological mechanisms that might drive the devaluation of probabilistic outcomes.'

 # Summary.
 An optional shortened abstract.

-summary: "Would people report a different valuation for a $50 Amazon gift card that is available, and for a $50 Amazon gift card that has a 10% chance of being available?
+summary: 'Would people report a different valuation for a $50 Amazon gift card that is available, and for a $50 Amazon gift card that has a 10% chance of being available?
 In violation of expected utility theory, we show that people anticipate less utility from uncertain outcomes than from certain outcomes, even conditional on their realization.
-We show that it isn't driven by beliefs about the quality the good (we always use gift cards, which are of unambiguous quality), by a misunderstanding of the instructions, or by differences in "weirdness" (Mislavsky and Simonsohn 2018) between the transactions."
+We show that it isn't driven by beliefs about the quality the good (we always use gift cards, which are of unambiguous quality), by a misunderstanding of the instructions, or by differences in "weirdness" (Mislavsky and Simonsohn 2018) between the transactions.'

 tags: ['lotteries', 'risk aversion']
 categories: []